AbsoluteVectoR/polimi-notes/MSc(ENG)/Software Engineering 2/src/Software Engineering 2.md

 # Introduction to software engineering

 Why software engineering is important?
-Software is everywhere and our society is now totally dependent on software-intensive systems.Society could not function without software.
+Software is everywhere and our society is now totally dependent on software-intensive systems.
+Society could not function without software.

 ## Software lifecycles